Top Russell Wilson Rookie Cards

 The 2012 Topps Triple Threads Russell Wilson rookie card is a bit of a strange beast.
 It has two different versions, both of which are numbered to 99.
 The only difference is how the jersey windows are cut.
 Individually, this makes each card rare.
 However, if you don't have a preference and aren't going for both, it shouldn't take too much looking to find one.
 The sticker autograph is something of a turnoff.
 Base versions also use plain jersey pieces.
 Both of these factors take it down a notch, especially given Triple Threads' high-end pedigree.

 Prime Signatures wasn't one of Panini's hottest sellers in 2012.
 However, the rookie cards are certainly worth a look.
 Hard signed and relatively rare, this Russell Wilson card takes a less is more approach.
 The look is simple, but it emphasizes the autograph.
 It's also very reasonably priced considering what you get.
 It was originally a redemption but is now live on the secondary market.

 Yes.
 Panini Black is a brand that borrows very liberally from Upper Deck Black.
 That said, these cards still look very strong.
 This Russell Wilson card comes with an on-card autograph that's done in gold on a black background.
 The result is a striking signature that's about as bold as you're going to find.
 Combine that with a prime jersey swatch and a relatively rare but not scarce print run and you've got one of the strongest 2012 Russell Wilson cards.

 Topps Chrome has a long history with collectors, offering a nice balance of pop and widespread appeal.
 Unlike sets like National Treasures and Five Star, Topps Chrome comes with an affordable price tag.
 Not all cards are huge, but big names are very well received.
 This autograph was a redemption.
 Unfortunately, it comes with a sticker, which really stands out with the Chrome stock.
-Distributed as a redemption, the many Refractor parallels are extremely popular.
+Inserted as a redemption, the many Refractor parallels are extremely popular.